 Then use double layered sturdy paper towels or a clean tea towel to wrap up the zucchini and squeeze out even more moisture.

 Whisk together the mayo and eggs, then whisk in the bread, green onions, garlic, zest, rosemary, cheeses, pepper:

 While the zucchini is draining in step 1, whisk together in a large bowl the mayonnaise and eggs until smooth.

 Then add the bread, green onions, garlic, lemon zest, rosemary, grated cheddar, Parmesan, and black pepper.
 Let that sit while the zucchini is draining so that the bread breaks down in the mixture.

-Stir zucchini into batter, spoon into mini-muffin tins
+Stir the zucchini into batter and spoon into mini-muffin tins:

 Stir the drained, squeezed zucchini into the egg mixture until evenly distributed.
 Spoon the mixture into the wells of the mini-muffin tins, about a heaping tablespoon each.